particle-iot/device-os-test-runner/README.md

 npm install --global @particle/device-os-test-runner
 ```

-device-os-test requires Node 12 to run.
+Any LTS Node.js version above 12.0 should work.
+The tool was initially built with and heavily used with Node.js 12.x

-## Getting Started
+## Usage

-### Prerequisites
+### Prepare device, firmware, and CLI

-- Two Gen2 or Gen3 devices connected to the host computer via USB (the examples in this section use Borons).
+- Plugin at least one Gen2 or Gen3 device to the host computer via USB (the examples in this section use Borons).
-- [Device OS source](https://github.com/particle-iot/device-os).
-Make sure the system firmware is compiled and flashed to the devices.
+- Get a git clone of [Device OS](https://github.com/particle-iot/device-os).
-- [Particle CLI](https://github.com/particle-iot/particle-cli).
-Make sure you are logged in with your user account.
+- Install the [Particle CLI](https://github.com/particle-iot/particle-cli) and ensure you are logged in.

-Source code of all examples can be found in the [examples](https://github.com/particle-iot/device-os-test/tree/master/examples) directory.
+- Compile and flash the desired system firmware version to the device.

-### Creating a Test Suite
+### Create a Test Suite

 device-os-test is based on the [Mocha](https://mochajs.org) testing framework.
 Test cases in Mocha are organized into test suites which are described in JavaScript spec files.
 By default, device-os-test looks for the spec files in the `user/tests/integration` directory.